acertio/mvp_gnap_privacy/README.md

 ## Change log (in this version)

 * basic support for DID
-* support for automated authorization policies
+* support for automated authorization policies (useful when the end-user != resource owner)
 * support of RS hiding, see [privacy](https://github.com/acertio/mvp_gnap_privacy/blob/master/privacy.md)
 * the IS can be chosen by the Client
 * IS improvement: the consent result is sent to the AS (instead of harcoded in previous MVP)